-- Write down your signs and symptoms, when they occurred and how long they lasted.
-Also, it may help to write down any factors that triggered or worsened your symptoms, such as soaps or detergents, tobacco smoke, sweating, or long, hot showers.
+- List your signs and symptoms, when they occurred and how long they lasted.
+Also, it may help to list factors that triggered or worsened your symptoms — such as soaps or detergents, tobacco smoke, sweating, or long, hot showers.

-- Make a list of all medications, including vitamins, herbs and over-the-counter drugs, you're taking.
+- Make a list of all the medications, vitamins, supplements and herbs you're taking.
 Even better, take the original bottles and a written list of the dosages and directions.

-- Write down questions to ask your doctor.
-Don't be afraid to ask questions or to speak up when you want something clarified.
+- List questions to ask your doctor.
+Ask questions when you want something clarified.

 For atopic dermatitis, some basic questions you might ask your doctor include:

-- What might be causing the signs and symptoms?
+- What might be causing my signs and symptoms?